Operating Systems Module at University of Roehampton

 Performance Testing Plan

-In my performance testing plan, I will monitor my server VM's metrics to ensure system stability, and collect data
+In my performance testing plan, I will monitor my server VM's metrics to ensure system stability, and collect

 for capacity planning.

-For remote monitoring, I will use the htop tool to view processes running, iostat to see CPU statistics,
+For remote monitoring, I will use the htop tool to view processes running, iostat to

-netstat to view current network connections and bandwidth usage, and vmstat to see how much virtual memory is being used, so I can increase the "physical" memory if required.
+how much virtual memory is being used, so I can increase the "physical" memory if required.

 Key performance indicators (KPIs) I will track will include: